microsoft/pxt/docs/extensions/getting-started.md

 test project.
 You do not have to commit or bump to make the changes visible in your test project.

-## Step 5: Publishing your package
+## Step 5: Publishing your extension

 Use the little cloud button in Explorer.
 Check the **bump** option if you want the users to see the changes.

 ## Step 6: Approval

-In order to be searchable by users, packages need to be approved.
+In order to be searchable by users, extensions need to be approved.
 GitHub organizations or individual repos can be approved.

 See [approval](/extensions/approval) for more details.

 ### ~ hint

 **Make sure you keep the line `for PXT/TARGET` (where `TARGET` is the target platform id) in `README.md`.
-Otherwise the package will not show up in search.**
+Otherwise the extension will not show up in search.**
 This happens automatically upon repo initialization.

 ### ~